SYNTRIX

 • Command Signal Bar — cross-provider lead signal synthesis

-• Real identity provider classification (M365, GWS, Okta outscore governance proxies)
+• Real identity provider classification

 • Strategic Drivers row (top 3 highest-impact priorities)